moosejaw/ct6045-assignment/README.md

 # Introduction
 This repository contains the supplementary code for the CT6045 assignment.
 Instructions on how to run each piece of code are available in this file.
-You should read the sections of this file in order, as one section may depend on you having run another piece of code from a previous section.
+You should read each section of this file in order, as one section may depend on you having run another piece of code from a previous section.

 # Installing Python requirements
 There are several requirements which this project needs in order to run.
 You can download them all at once by simply running: